lvadla/resume/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
-My focus is on creating engaging, accessible & performant interfaces for humans.
-I am currently looking for new challenges.
+I am a web developer with 3 years of experience on the front-end, a background in C/C++ programming and a formal education in engineering.
+My focus is on creating accessible & performant interfaces for humans.